Effective Illicit Account Detection on Large Cryptocurrency MultiGraphs: The Proposed Method

 {where $\varphi_{pool}(\cdot)$ is the max-pooling operation.}

-We apply the same procedure over the incoming sequence $\Eavin$ of node $v$ by using another $\mathrm{GRU}_{in}$, to get the incoming sequence representation $\hinv$.
+Then, we apply a similar procedure over the incoming sequence $\Eavin$ of node $v$ by using another $\mathrm{GRU}_{in}$, to get the incoming sequence representation $\hinv$.
 Finally, we obtain the representation $\hv$ of node $v$ by concatenating $\hinv$ and $\houtv$ in Eq. \eqref{eq:concat}.
-Since we obtain $\hinv$ and $\houtv$ based on the incoming and outgoing edge attribute sequences of $v$ respectively, inherently node representation $\hv$ can preserve the hidden transaction patterns of node $v$ in both directions: